-While every provider who follows this guide will bring much to the table and is in position to negotiate a reasonable contract, these are very specialized arrangements and it is recommended that you retain legal counsel knowledgeable in negotiating these types of agreements.
-Rural health care providers should be particularly mindful of the following areas:
+Physicians may be asked to sign ACO participation agreements with an ACO.
+Although every provider who follows this Guide will bring much to the table and is in position to negotiate a reasonable contract, these are very specialized arrangements and it is recommended that you retain legal counsel knowledgeable in negotiating these types of agreements.
+Physicians should be particularly mindful of the following areas:

 - Investment Any ACO upfront cost obligations? - Ongoing Risk What happens if the ACO takes on medical cost risk and does not meet targets?
-Are you proportionately responsible?
-What additional risk is assumed based on the patient population (i.e. low, rising, high risk)? - Distribution of Savings It should be distributed in proportion to contribution to savings, after expenses, but will savings go to investors, owners, to cover lost hospital or providers' revenues relative to fee-for-service?
-Are the expectations for when the distribution of savings is met mutually understood by all negotiating parties? - Data Who collects it?
+Are you proportionately responsible? - Distribution of Savings It should be distributed in proportion to contribution to savings, after expenses, but will savings go to investors, owners, to cover lost hospital or providers' revenues relative to fee for service? - Data Who collects it?
 Is the severity adjusted?
 Are the metrics clinically valid for your specialty? - Corrective Action Your continued participation is tied to performance.
 ACO contracts will have "teeth."
 Review the fairness and peer review aspects of the contract. - Exclusivity Are you contractually bound to just one ACO?
-(Distinguish from extra-contractual restrictions of a payer, including CMS.) - Support ACOs are team-based systems that should provide you every reasonable tool and human support to help you optimize your performance and patient care.
+(Distinguish from extracontractual restrictions of a payer, including CMS.) - Support ACOs are team-based systems that should provide you every reasonable tool and human support to help you optimize your performance and patient care.
 These should be spelled out.
 The Physician's Accountable Care Toolkit© is specific about what types of support you should seek from your ACO.